All right, thanks, Scott Shannon, and welcome to our two Sean Hannity show, Toll Free.

 Everybody knows it that knows anything about the economy.

-I I have said it many times on your show that it was total BS, but this was but a lot of people on Wall Street believed it, and I think uh, you know, McCarthy may have panicked a little bit.
+I have said it many times on your show that it was total BS, but this was, but a lot of people on Wall Street believed it.

-And I'm not hearing that from McCarthy, but I did talk to Steve Scalise, and I told him exactly that.
+And I'm not hearing that from McCarthy, but I did talk to Steve Scalise and I told him exactly that.

-Well, I think again, Sean, I think you make a good point.
+Well, I think, again, Sean, I think you make a good point.

-The Senate is now responsible for passing a bill, and we're not negotiating until the Chucky Schumer passes something out of the Senate.
+The Senate is now responsible for passing a bill, and we're not negotiating until Chucky Schumer passes something out of the Senate.

 But you know what?